 During the course of the investigation the Commission found that Yonggang had not dumped the goods into Australia during the investigation period.
 The Commission then considered whether these undumped goods had been a factor in causing injury to members of the Australian industry.
-Verification of Yonggang and analysis of data provided by the ABF identified that Yonggang's total export volume of alloy round bar to Australia represented less than 2 per cent of the total volume of alloy round bar exported from China to Australia.
+Verification of Yonggang and analysis of the data obtained from the ABF import database established that Yonggang's total export volume of alloy round bar to Australia represented less than 2 per cent of the total volume of alloy round bar exported from China to Australia.
 The Commission does not consider the volume of undumped goods sufficient to have caused injury to the Australian industry.